anabi77498/dev-dictionary/design-plan/design-journey.md

 - tag_id INT {NN, FK -> tags.id}

 (if hot_count/vote_count > .8, it's hot)

+**revisions**
+I revised the database to make fit the project requirements and enable proper joining.
+I also made the tag name text rather then int as previously planned and also made the rating_mean to be a REAL type to support decimals

 ### Database Query Plan (Milestone 1, Milestone 2, Milestone 3, Final Submission)
 > Plan _all_ of your database queries.